rieck/harry/README.md

 By default Harry is installed into /usr/local.
 If you prefer a different location, use this option to select an installation directory.

+    --enable-libarchive     Enable support for loading archives

+If this feature is enabled, Harry can also be applied to read the contents of archives, such as .tgz and .zip.
+This allows for processing string data in compressed form and may drastically save storage space.

+    --enable-openmp         Enable support for OpenMP

+This feature enables support for OpenMP in Harry.
+The loading of strings and the computation of similarity measures will be distributed across multiple cores if possible.

 Copyright (C) 2013 Konrad Rieck (konrad@mlsec.org)